Computer Science - General

 Computer scientists use computers to solve problems no one has successfully solved before.
 Programming is at the heart of what they do, writing and designing sophisticated code.
 Having a strong skill set in theory, math, logic, and science is also essential to their success.

-The Computer Science program at Illinois State is accredited by ABET.
+The Computer Science program at Illinois State is accredited by the Computing Accreditation Commission of ABET.

 You can find a computer science job in a variety of exciting areas.
 Your options for a career path can include:

 - Software development

 - Game development

 Computer Science at Illinois State gives you strong skills in software development.
 We also provide a background in computational theory, design, hardware and operating systems.
 You’ll learn how to use multiple programming languages on multiple operating systems.